XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: Kinematic models

-In this expression both angles are measured on the disk plane.
-When \PAbar~represents the major--axis position angle of the bar, as expected, $V_{2,t}$ and $V_{2,r}$ have positive values.
-The \PAbar~angle is not a direct observable from velocity maps.
-However, its projection in the sky plane is related with the disk position angle $(\phi_{disk}^\prime)$ and the inclination ($i$) as follows:
+Note that in this expression both angles are measured on the disk plane.
+If \PAbar~represents the major (minor)--axis position angle of a bar, then both $V_{2,t}(r)$ and $V_{2,r}(r)$ have positive (negative) values.
+Unlike the disk position angle \PAdisk, \PAbar~is not a variable than can be easily recognized from the velocity field of barred galaxies; however, its projection in the sky plane is related with \PAdisk~ and the disk inclination angle, as follows: